aws-samples/serverless-patterns/dynamodb-streams-appsync-subscription/README.md

-# Amazon DynamoDB Streams to Appsync Subscription
+# Amazon DynamoDB Streams to AppSync Subscription

 This pattern creates an AppSync API allowing you to listen to new items being created on a specific DynamoDB table through AWS AppSync subscriptions.
 With this pattern, a Lambda function will be invoked that will in turn call an AppSync mutation with data source set as `None`.
 An AppSync subscription will be subscribed to that mutation allowing end users to be notified of a newly created DynamoDB item.